dflock/muso/README.md

-# muso
+# muso - The Music Collection Auditor

-Music Collection Auditor
+Muso will audit a large digital music collection and check for consistency and proper structure - in both metadata/tags and file & folder names.

 This script will do the following things, eventually: